 Structured formats keep everyone moving toward the same goal—solving the mystery—while giving introverts and extroverts equally satisfying ways to participate.
 Think of it like this: a whodunit dinner assigns everyone a character role with specific secrets.
 A team-based detective game splits your crowd into competing investigation units.
 Both prevent the awkward silence that happens when someone doesn't know what to do next.

-The gold standard for how to host murder mystery party family reunion settings.
+A reliable choice for how to host murder mystery party family reunion settings.
 Guests arrive as characters, receive clue cards between courses, and interact naturally while eating.
 Everyone's engaged without needing to perform, and the meal provides natural pacing breaks.

 This format works brilliantly for mixed ages because teenagers can play scheming relatives while grandparents enjoy the social element and slower pace.
 The structure's built-in—you're not relying on energy management to keep things moving.